 Thomas Lambourne known as Tom

-I am a PhD candidate in Human Geography, funded through the European Social Fund (KESS 2), researching in the disciplinary area of Social Geography.
+I am a PhD candidate in Human Geography, funded through the European Social Fund (KESS 2).
 I have research interests in welfare, wellbeing and home.

 Undergraduate lecturer and tutor

 Geography and Earth Science outreach support

 Lambourne, T. (2017).
 Working Towards Co-production.
 Welsh Housing Quarterly, (108).

 Lambourne, T. & Jenkins, S. (2017).
 Empowerment, Eudaimonia and Employability: The role of Housing Associations in providing the building blocks for effective wellbeing through tenant engagement.
 Wales Institute of Social & Economic Research, Data & Methods Annual Conference 2017, Bangor, United Kingdom.

 Lambourne, T. (2017).
 Capturing ‘Home’ at the Urban Periphery: Forging relationships through tenant engagement in a South Wales housing association.
 Researching home and migration: questions, methods, prospects, Trento, Italy.